Career Overview

 Education, Training and Skills

-- Those who are studying to complete their diploma can apply for the Associate Construction Estimator (CE) designation
+Those who are studying to complete their diploma can apply for associate membership in the CIQS, which offers access to education and mentorship for those seeking their professional designation.

 Education programs in B.C.